Iwuchukwu Amara Tochi

-Iwuchukwu Amara Tochi (1985–26 January 2007) was a Nigerian Igbo national convicted of drug trafficking in Singapore.
+Iwuchukwu Amara Tochi (1985–26 January 2007) was a Nigerian national convicted of drug trafficking in Singapore.
 At quantities above certain weight thresholds, which varies for different types of drugs, drug trafficking carries a mandatory death sentence under Singapore's Misuse of Drugs Act, and despite pleas for clemency from Amnesty International, the United Nations, Nigerian President Olusegun Obasanjo, as well as other individuals and groups, he was executed by hanging on 26 January 2007 in Changi Prison.

 Background

 Tochi was born in Nigeria.
 He was given to his relatives at the age of five.
 He grew up and attended St. Anthony's Mission School in Ohafia, Abia State.
 In an interview with his lawyer, he stated that his brother dropped out of school to support his father.
 His mother died a couple of years later.

 Having a passion for football, he joined a football club in Senegal and subsequently played for Nigeria in the West African Coca-Cola Cup Championships when he was 14.

 Later, he sought to travel to Dubai to pursue his football career.
 According to the interview with his lawyer, he travelled to Pakistan to secure a visa before going to Dubai, as he was under the impression that a train service travels there; he would later find out that none existed.

 He then sought help from St. Andrew's Church in Islamabad, where he was provided refuge.
 One Sunday, he met a man known as "Mr. Smith," who claimed to be a distant friend.
 Tochi claimed Smith gave him pocket money and food and offered to help him obtain a visa in Dubai.
 However, Tochi could not ultimately obtain the visa because he did not meet the appropriate requirements.

 Smith then asked Tochi for a favour.
 He wanted him to deliver medicine for a sick friend in Singapore, saying that his friend would meet Tochi at Changi Airport and collect the medicine.
 Tochi alleged that Smith led him to believe that he was delivering African herbs, not heroin.